1. Sketch & building permit

 5. Site management

-In order that the work is carried out smoothly, a work stage for site management is proposed, with: weekly meetings; reports; management of the work; receipts of payment; and assistance on the worksites.
+In order that the work is carried out smoothly, worksite supervision and management is proposed with: weekly meetings; reports; management of the construction or renovation work; receipts of payment; and assistance on the worksites.